THE DHARMA FLOWER SUTRA SEEN THROUGH

 again, it would not be too difficult.

-But after my extinction into nirvana
+But, after my extinction

 if somebody were to hold to this sutra

-and explain it only to one person
+and explain it only to one person,

-then this will be difficult.
+then this would be difficult.

-However to hold to the store
+However, to hold to the store

-of the eighty-four thousand baskets of teachings
+of the eighty-four thousand

-and to the twelve classes of sutras
+and to the twelve classes of sutras,

-as well as expounding them to other people
+as well as expounding them

-so that those who have heard these explanations
+so that those who have heard

 of those who have accomplished

-even if someone were capable of such feats
+were capable of such feats,

 this would not yet be too difficult.

-But after my extinction into nirvana
+But, after my extinction

-if someone were to listen to and accept this sutra
+if someone were to listen to

-and to be able to ask what is its concept and meaning,
+and to be able to ask

-then this will be difficult.
+then this would be difficult.

 If someone were to expound the Dharma